-Once again, it will ask you to confirm the process by typing "delete" on the selected box and sit back.
+- Step 3.
+Once again, it will ask you to confirm the process by typing "000000" on the selected box and sit back.

 So, in this article, we learned how to format Samsung Galaxy devices and how to fully secure the data before selling it by using the Dr.Fone Android Data Eraser toolkit.
 Beware and don't risk your personal information in public.
 However, most importantly, do keep in mind to back up all your important data before proceeding with the hard reset Samsung device.
 Just be safe and secure and enjoy your brand new reset Samsung Galaxy.